ian-nai/rust_lemmatizer/README.md

 cargo run --bin get_lemmas "This is an example string." src/lemma_dict.csv csv
 ```

-## Lemma Source and Formatting
+## Lemma List and Formatting
 ### Source
-The list of lemmas included here was sourced from [this GitHub repo.](https://github.com/skywind3000/lemma.en)
+The list of lemmas included here was sourced from [this GitHub repo](https://github.com/skywind3000/lemma.en) by [Lin Wei.](https://github.com/skywind3000)

 The list was created by referencing the British Nation Corpus (BNC), NodeBox Linguistics and Yasumasa Someya's lemma list.
 From the original repo: